llenroc/javascript-data-structure-and-algorithms/Readme/JS/11_CORS - preflight.md

 [WebAPI Interview Questions & Answers | How to resolve CORS issue in Web API?](https://www.youtube.com/watch?v=WZs3g6NlJYQ)

-CORS (Cross origin Resource Sharing) is a W3C standard that allows a server to relax the same-origin policy.
+CORS (Cross origin Resource Sharing) is a `W3C standard that allows a server to relax the same-origin policy`.
 Using CORS, a server can explicitly allow some cross origin requests while rejecting others.

 `Access-Control-Allow-Origin`: https://javascript.info

 `Access-Control-Expose-Headers`: Content-Length,API-Key